VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VOICE_COMMANDING_GUIDE.md

 ### Multi-Step Commands

-VATSAL can handle complex requests:
+BOI can handle complex requests:
 - "Search for Python files and organize them by date"
 - "Check system information and take a screenshot"
 - "Create a calendar event for tomorrow at 2 PM called team meeting"

 ### Natural Language

-VATSAL understands context:
+BOI understands context:
 - "What time is it?" → Shows current time
 - "How's my system doing?" → System report
 - "Play some music" → Opens YouTube/Spotify